erbill/partner/docs/majorevents.md

 ## Graduation Season (May-June)
 <CopyInfoBox>
-    Subject Line: <h2>
-        Celebrate Your Grad's Success with the Wooden Sound System! 🎓
+    <h2>Celebrate Your Grad's Success with the Wooden Sound System! 🎓
     </h2>
 <p>Congratulate your favorite graduate with the ultimate gift - the Wooden Sound System from Bitti Gitti Design Studio.
 Give them the gift of high-quality sound, stylish design, and eco-friendliness as they embark on their next chapter.
 Hurry, shop now and make their big day even more special!</p>
 </CopyInfoBox>